 - If there is a legitimate emergency, a person who accesses a property without permission may be exempt from trespassing.

-- The property must not be used or occupied in order for squatters to begin the process for adverse possession.
+- The property must not be used or occupied for squatters to begin the process for adverse possession.

 What about Holdover Tenants?